 - develop and accredit school curriculum

 - assess student achievement in relation to the curriculum through the administration of

 The Authority has a seven-member Board appointed by the Minister for Education.
-Two statutory committees provide advice to the Board: the Standards Committee and the Curriculum and Assessment Committee.View AllPROVISION OF HIGH-QUALITY CURRICULUM, ASSESSMENT AND STANDARDS
+Two statutory committees provide advice to the Board: the Curriculum and Assessment Committee and the Standards Committee.View AllCURRICULUM, ASSESSMENT AND STANDARDS

 OUR GOAL IS TO: